BlogSecrets

 variables:

-SOPS_AGE_KEY: $AGE_PRIVATE_KEY # from CI secret store
+SOPS_AGE_KEY: $AGE_PRIVATE_KEY # from CI secret store, never in repo

 script:

-- sops -d secrets/prod.yaml > /tmp/prod.yaml
+- sops -d secrets/prod/database.yaml > /tmp/db.yaml

-- kubectl apply -f /tmp/prod.yaml
+- kubectl apply -f /tmp/db.yaml

 Related posts